-I used a 3.5-inch round cookie cutter for these big peanut butter cookies, but you can go even larger if you want.
+I used a 3.5-inch round cookie cutter to form these big peanut butter cookies, but you can go even larger if you want.
 The closer a cookie is to being the size of your face, the better.

 Everyone has a different idea of what the ideal peanut butter cookie is, but in my world they’re soft, while also being nice and crumbly and full of peanut butter flavor without being too sweet.
 Mission accomplished here!

-I really had to control myself and continuously remind myself that these cookies were already XL, meaning I shouldn’t eat eight of them.
-Luckily, they were so satisfyingly awesome, that one was almost always enough for me (except, you know, when I was having a particularly stressful day… Or when my dog had a night where she chose to viciously bark at every other dog that appeared in a television commercial).
+I really have to control myself and continuously remind myself that these cookies are already XL, meaning I shouldn’t eat eight of them.
+Luckily, they are so satisfyingly awesome, that one is almost always enough for me (except, you know, when I’m having a particularly stressful day… Or when my dog has a night where she chose to viciously bark at every other dog that appears in a television commercial).

 Isn’t it funny how sprinkles have no flavor, but they automatically make everything taste better?
 One of life’s little mysteries that we may never figure out.